tony-nyagah/email-verifier/README.md

 - Detects common typos in domain names
 - Suggests corrections (gmail.com instead of gmai.com)
 - Improves data quality

+## 🚀 GitHub Actions CI/CD

+This repository includes a GitHub Actions workflow that:

+- ✅ Runs tests on every push and pull request
+- 🐳 Builds multi-architecture Docker images (AMD64 + ARM64)
+- 📦 Publishes to GitHub Container Registry automatically
+- 🏷️ Tags images based on git branches and tags
+- ⚡ Uses build caching for faster builds

+### Triggering Builds

+- **Push to main**: Creates `latest` and `main` tags
+- **Create tag**: `git tag v1.0.0 && git push origin v1.0.0` creates versioned tags
+- **Pull requests**: Builds images for testing (not published)

+### Setting Up Your Repository

+1. Fork or create this repository on GitHub
+2. Enable GitHub Actions (enabled by default)
+3. Ensure repository has "Read and write permissions" for Actions
+4. Push code - the workflow will automatically build and publish images

 ## Configuration